-Priority 6: Local planning
+4.6 Priority 6: Local planning

-- 72. Fulfilling and Rewarding Lives (March 2010) is clear that change needs to be driven locally, through strong local leadership.
-The key to this is local partners coming together in one place to discuss priorities and challenges together, and how this might be done will need to be determined locally. - 73.
-For adults, Worcestershire currently has an Autism Partnership Group, which includes a range of stakeholders who are committed to meet regularly to address the priorities included in the Action Plan that supports this strategy.
+- 4.6.1 Fulfilling and Rewarding Lives (March 2010) is clear that change needs to be driven locally, through strong local leadership.
+The key to this is local partners coming together in one place to discuss priorities and challenges together and how this might be done will need to be determined locally. - 4.6.2 For adults, Worcestershire currently has an Autism Strategic Partnership Group (ASPG), which includes a range of stakeholders who are committed to meeting regularly to address the priorities included in the Action Plan that supports this strategy.
 The aim of the group is to set the direction of improved services for people with autism spectrum conditions and ensure improvements happen.
 The group has been instrumental in developing the adult's element of this strategy and determining the actions required to deliver the strategy.
-The membership of this group should be reviewed as a priority to ensure all services, including Children's Services stakeholder groups are represented in the delivery of this all age strategy. - 74.
-The Strategy also aims to develop the partnership between Clinical Commissioning Groups and Worcestershire County Council so that services which are relevant to the needs of the local population can be commissioned. - 75.
-Improved local autism data will better inform future commissioning and support the development of the Joint Strategic Needs Assessment.
-We will use national research, school and Local Authority produced data together with data from local services and organisations.
+The membership of this group should be reviewed as a priority to ensure all services, including Children's Services stakeholder groups are represented in the delivery of this all age strategy. - 4.6.3 The Strategy also aims to develop the partnership between Clinical Commissioning Groups and Worcestershire County Council so that services which are relevant to the needs of the local population can be commissioned. - 4.6.4 Improved local autism data will better inform future commissioning and support the development of the Joint Strategic Needs Assessment.
+We will use national research. school and Local Authority produced data together with data from local services and organisations.
 This will ensure that, for all people with autism spectrum conditions, the right services are delivered in the right way to those who need them and by the best possible provider.

-Priority 7: Listening to children, young people and adults, and their carers
+4.7 Priority 7: Listening to children, young people and adults, and their carers

-- 76. Without listening to the views of those with autism spectrum conditions and their carers we will not be able to plan and evaluate services.
-We will encourage providers to request feedback about the services they are offering from children, young people and adults and will act on this feedback. - 77.
-The Worcestershire Autism Partnership Group and specific working groups will be key to local engagement and consultation. - 78.
-However, we recognise that we need to go beyond this group of representatives in order to listen to everyone's views.
-We will therefore develop new and utilise existing approaches to engage with as many children, young people and adults and their carers as possible and will engage with existing community based organisations. - 79.
-We will also engage with schools, including those with specialist base provision and specialist providers to make sure the views of pupils are heard and influence this Strategy.
+- 4.7.1 Without listening to the views of those with autism spectrum conditions and their carers we will not be able to plan and evaluate services.
+We will encourage providers to request feedback about the services they are offering from children, young people and adults and will act on this feedback. - 4.7.2 The Autism Strategic Partnership Group (ASPG) and specific working groups will be key to local engagement and consultation. - 4.7.3 However, we recognise that we need to go beyond this group of representatives in order to listen to everyone's views.
+We will therefore develop new and utilise existing approaches to engage with as many children, young people and adults and their carers as possible and will engage with existing community based organisations. - 4.7.4 We will also engage with schools, including those with specialist base provision and specialist providers to make sure the views of pupils are heard and influence this Strategy.
 We will ask children and young people to tell us the best way of communicating with them.